-Each state has a different set of criteria for those interested in selling real estate.
+The process of getting a real estate license differs depending on where you live, as each state has a different set of criteria for those interested in selling real estate.
 At a minimum, most states require accredited training and the completion of an exam.
 Each state has different requirements, and in California, there are several general licensing requirements, education requirements, and exam requirements.

 There are also accredited degrees (associate's, bachelor's, master's, and doctoral) that widen your career prospects by providing expertise across different real estate disciplines.
-At Pepperdine, our master of science in real estate will put you on a path to a successful real estate career.
+At Pepperdine, our master of science in real estate program will put you on a path to a successful real estate career.

 The Value of a Real Estate Degree

 While it is possible to build a career in real estate without a degree, there are definite advantages to getting one.
 Many career paths remain gated without in-depth information on the financial and logistical aspects of real estate, such as commercial development and financing.
 Having a real estate degree provides a clear competitive advantage.
 However, it's important to consider several key factors in deciding the best course of action for you.

 Your Career Goals

 Whether a real estate degree or a real estate license is the answer for you will depend in part on what you want to sell, to whom, and how.

 The National Association of REALTORS® provides more than 20 designations and certifications for real estate professionals.
 Real estate includes far more than homes—it also encompasses schools, casinos, airports, amusement parks, and hospitals.
 The world of real estate involves zoning laws, appraisals, taxes, and mortgage applications.